chihyunkim/quarto-website-test/methods.md

 We then assigned a unique ID to each unique concatenated value of:

-- geocoded address
+- Geocoded address
-	- if geocoded address was missing, we used the original address if available
+	- If geocoded address was missing, we used the original address if available
-	- if there was no address at all, we used the record's row number
+	- If there was no address at all, we used the record's row number
-- unit number
+- Unit number
-- geocoded ZIP code
+- Geocoded ZIP code
-- geocoded state
+- Geocoded state

 ## Step 8: Aggregation